zach-zabetakis/DQC/data/README.md

 `(M) multiplier` - stat multiplier used for calculation (null if not used)

-`(V) persist` - does this skill have a persisting effect beyond this turn?
+`(V) persist` - type of persisting effect beyond this turn, otherwise FALSE

 ## Spell